Who is EDVOS

 EDVOS was established in 1994, as an amalgamation of family violence services provided by Outer East Domestic Violence Service and Inner East Women’s Service, EDVOS operated from a small residential home in the eastern suburbs of Melbourne.

-We continue our productive partnership and strong relationship with Victoria Police and have a permanent presence at the Ringwood Magistrates Court.
+We continue our productive partnership and strong relationship with Victoria Police.

 We’re proud of our organisation’s legacy and continue to maintain a strong focus on the safety of women and children and the accountability of perpetrators of family violence.